From the archive — six years ago today:

 If you want to really be disgusted, check this out: Forty Years of LGBTQ Philanthropy.
 Check out the many monstrous lefty foundations that are listed and then scroll through to see how idiotic much of corporate America is when it comes to common sense and virtue.

-As I’ve been arguing since long before the launch of BarbWire.com, the political left is serious about winning the information war and the political right, well, it’s not easy for me to be kind.
+As I’ve been arguing for a long time — the political left is serious about winning the information war and the political right, well, it’s not easy for me to be kind.
 Just two points.
 One, many wealthy conservatives I’ve spoken with think Karl Rove’s hundreds of millions of dollars worth of TV ads can save the day.
 Two, many conservatives think the Tea Party is successfully reaching the uninformed and misinformed with facts.
 While Karl Rove gets rich, many Tea Party leaders develop rich fantasy lives.

 Liberals get the kids starting in kindergarten and keep ’em through college.
 They fill the heads of every generation with all of the cultural rot and left wing propaganda that pop culture and Hollywood can produce.
 The old but still dominant liberal media confirms just how evil conservatives are and how stupid Republicans are via countless news reports daily.